MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/deepdive.md

 The [`XamlCompilation`](xref:Xamarin.Forms.Xaml.XamlCompilationAttribute) attribute turns on the XAML compiler, so that XAML is compiled directly into intermediate language.
 For more information, see [XAML Compilation](~/xamarin-forms/xaml/xamlc.md).

-## Launching the application on each platform
+## Launch the application on each platform

+How the application is launched on each platform is specific to the platform.

 ### iOS